jomjol/AI-on-the-edge-device-docs/docs/Learn-models-with-your-own-images.md

 ![](img/enable_log_image.jpg)

 Now wait, until you have an image of each digit of every type on the SD card.
 Ideally remove the SD card from the camera and search for two to three images of each digit (**not more! :-)**).
 The format can be jpg.
+But don't panic, the collector programmes will sort out duplicate images for you.

 ## Collecting images for dig-class100/dig-cont/ana-class100